OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Advanced Breakout Board/RP2040 Advanced Breakout Board - Passthrough/README.md

 The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.

-As such, we have a recommend MSRP of $30 USD for the RP2040 Advanced Breakout Board - USB Passthrough Edition or $35 USD with free shipping within the USA or Canada.
+As such, we have a recommended MSRP of $30 USD for the RP2040 Advanced Breakout Board - USB Passthrough Edition or $35 USD with free shipping within the USA or Canada.

 You are free to set your own price as you see fit.